 Sanctions, Anti-Corruption, Anti-Money Laundering and Related Considerations.
-Economic sanctions administered by the United States and other jurisdictions may prohibit PIMCO, its personnel and an Account from engaging in transactions with or in certain countries, with or in specified sectors of certain countries, with certain individuals and companies, and with respect to certain products (including digital assets) and securities.
+Economic sanctions administered by the U.S. and other jurisdictions may prohibit PIMCO, its personnel and an Account from engaging in transactions with or in certain countries, with or in specified sectors of certain countries, with certain individuals and companies, and with respect to certain products (including digital assets) and securities.
 PIMCO seeks to comply with all applicable economic sanctions laws, including U.S. and non-U.S. sanctions laws.
 In some cases, PIMCO will seek to comply with U.S. or non-U.S. sanctions laws even if the direct applicability of those laws is unclear.
+PIMCO may be compelled to comply with such laws even if the Client or Account is not otherwise subject to such laws, which may in certain circumstances present conflicts of law situations.

-In the United States, the U.S. Department of the Treasury's Office of Foreign Assets Control ("OFAC") administers and enforces laws, Executive Orders and regulations establishing U.S. economic and trade sanctions that prohibit or restrict dealings with specified countries, entities, individuals, commodities, and securities, and in specified sectors of certain countries.
+In the U.S., OFAC administers and enforces laws, Executive Orders and regulations establishing U.S. economic and trade sanctions that prohibit or restrict dealings with specified countries, entities, individuals, commodities, and securities, and in specified sectors of certain countries.
 These sanctions impose restrictions on an Account's investment activities and apply in the same manner regardless of whether a transaction is denominated in digital currency or traditional fiat currency.

 The type and severity of sanctions and other similar measures, including counter sanctions and other retaliatory actions that may be imposed could vary broadly in scope.
-These types of measures may include, but are not limited to, banning a sanctioned country or certain persons or entities associated with such country from global payment systems that facilitate cross-border payments, restricting the settlement of securities transactions, restricting transactions in specified sectors of certain countries, and freezing the assets of particular countries, entities or persons.
-The impact of sanctions and similar measures is often difficult to ascertain, but could, among other things, result in a decline in the value and/or liquidity of corporate securities or securities issued by a sanctioned country or companies located in or economically tied to the sanctioned country or certain sectors of the sanctioned country, downgrades in the credit ratings of corporate securities or the sanctioned country's securities or those of companies located in or economically tied to the sanctioned country or certain sectors of the sanctioned country, currency devaluation or volatility, and increased market volatility and disruption in the corporate securities or sanctioned country and throughout the world.
-Sanctions and other similar measures could directly or indirectly limit or prevent an Account from buying and selling securities (in the sanctioned country and other markets), significantly delay or prevent the settlement of securities transactions and adversely impact an Account's liquidity and performance.
+These types of measures may include, but are not limited to, banning a sanctioned country or certain persons or entities associated with such country from global payment systems that facilitate cross-border payments, restricting securities transactions, restricting dealings with entities that are critical to the infrastructure of securities and related transactions in specific jurisdictions, restricting transactions in specified sectors of certain countries, and freezing the assets of particular countries, entities or persons.
+The impact of sanctions and similar measures is often difficult to ascertain, but could, among other things, result in a decline in the value and/or liquidity of affected securities, downgrades in the credit ratings of affected securities, currency devaluation or volatility, and increased market volatility and disruption in the securities or sanctioned country and throughout the world.
+Sanctions and other similar measures could directly or indirectly limit or prevent an Account from buying and selling securities, receiving interest or principal payments due on the securities, significantly delay or prevent the settlement of securities transactions, adversely impact an Account's liquidity and performance, and/or prevent the liquidation of a Fund or Account holding sanctioned securities.